 Many victims of rape, assault and other violent crimes in the greater Atlanta area suffer more than physical trauma.
 They also experience emotional trauma that manifests itself in ongoing fear, depression, and anxiety.
 These victims may face expensive medical treatment and therapy.
 Many cannot return to work due to the harm which has been inflicted upon them.

-With nearly 40 years of collective legal experience, the crime victim attorneys of Adamson & Cleveland, LLC, know how to navigate the complex civil and criminal justice systems and how to seek just compensation for victims.
+With over 75 years of collective legal experience, the crime victim attorneys of Adamson & Cleveland, LLC, know how to navigate the complex civil and criminal justice systems and how to seek just compensation for victims.
 Over the years, our attorneys have collected more than $150 million for our clients.
 We can help you today if you are a crime victim or if you lost a loved one due to the criminal acts of another person.

 Each client we work with has a different story to tell ─ different circumstances, different challenges, and different needs.
 When you choose to work with the team at Adamson & Cleveland, LLC, our crime victim litigation lawyers guarantee that you will never be treated like just another case number.
 Everyone on our staff shows genuine concern for our clients, and we always go above and beyond to help.
 Contact us today to learn more.